 What about other temperatures?

-And if you’d like to use thinner boneless skinless chicken thighs, check out my BBQ Smoked Chicken Thighs with Alabama White Sauce.
+I recently did a cook off for smoked chicken thighs on a Traeger to find the best recipe out there.
+Check that out for a great bone-in chicken thighs method.
+Or if you’d like to use thinner boneless skinless chicken thighs, check out my BBQ Smoked Chicken Thighs with Alabama White Sauce.

 I’m a fan of both high temperature grilling and the longer smokes at a lower temperature.
 With chicken breast, you can achieve tender and juicy chicken either way.
 So I would encourage you to play around with both.